Concept · article 04 of 18

 • Nordic shop.
 SEK / NOK / DKK depending on country.

-03 What changes when you do
+03 What changes when I switch currency?

 • Symbol — €, £, $, CHF, zł, kr.